Logo of European Union

 • "Can work individually or as a platform to get impactful user-generated content."

-• "Allows integrating customer communication integration."
+• "Allows integrating customer communication."

 • "It does most things you expect a Rewards and Product Review platform to accomplish."